qwd/dev-site/docs/_en/configuration/project-and-key.md

 ### Setup restrictions

 You can restrict the use of credentials to higher levels of security.
-See [Security Restrictions](/en/docs/best-practices/security-guidelines/#security-restriction).
+See [App Restrictions](/en/docs/best-practices/security-guidelines/#app-restrictions) and [API Restrictions](/en/docs/best-practices/security-guidelines/#app-restrictions).

 ### Delete credential